 You can be seen as long as a Minor Consent form is completed with a signature from a parent or guardian.

 Do I need insurance to be seen at SHCS?

 No, insurance is not required here at the Student Health and Counseling Center.
 The cost of the visit is covered by the Student Health Fee.

 Where can I buy insurance?

 Do you have flu shots and what’s the cost?

 Yes, we have Flu Vaccines.
-They are usually available during the Fall Quarter; please call to ask for details.
+They are usually available during the Fall Quarter; please call and ask for details.

 Where do I turn in my immunization requirement forms?